probcomp/cgpm/README.md

 The aim of this project is to provide a unified probabilistic programming framework to express different models and techniques from statistics, machine learning and non-parametric Bayes.
-It serves as the primary modeling and inference runtime system for [BayesDB](https://github.com/probcomp/bayeslite).
+It serves as the primary modeling and inference runtime system for [bayeslite](https://github.com/probcomp/bayeslite), an open-source implementation of BayesDB.

 Composable generative population models (CGPM) are a computational abstraction for probabilistic objects.
 They provide an interface that explicitly